Maltodextrin and sports nutrition: how one ingredient kills gut health, promotes chronic disease, and depletes nutrient stores

 Just as the potato cannon transforms the once innocent potato into a potentially lethal weapon, so the heavy industrial processing of corn, wheat, rice and spuds to become maltodextrin turns them into something more dangerous too.

-The analogy breaks down here of course because the potato cannon is generally hilarious and harmless as long as it’s not pointed at your face, while maltodextrin is quite the opposite and simply wreaks a trail of havoc and misery wherever it goes.
+The analogy breaks down here of course because the potato cannon is generally hilarious and harmless as long as it’s not pointed at your face, while maltodextrin is quite the opposite and simply wreaks a trail of havoc wherever it goes.

-Want your sports nutrition without maltodextrin or any other cr*p?
+Want your sports nutrition maltodextrin free?

 More performance-boosting content